The coach addressed the media on Tuesday.

-Jake Hildebrand makes 39 saves in the loss.
+Jake Hildebrand stops 34 shots in the win.

 Tom Anastos, a Michigan State alumnus who has excelled in the sport of hockey as a player, coach, administrator, and visionary, was appointed to the position of head coach of the Michigan State Hockey program on March 23, 2011.
 Anastos, who previously served as the commissioner of the Central Collegiate Hockey Association for 13 seasons, became just the sixth Michigan State hockey coach in program history and the fourth in the modern era.
 2014-15 will mark Anastos' fourth season behind the Spartan bench.